Co-editor, Critical Inquriy

 - Late Godard and the Possibilities of Cinema (University of California Press, 2012).

 - “Aesthetic Form and Ethnographic Discourse” in Looking with Robert Gardner, eds.
-William Rothman and Charles Warren (State University of New York Press, forthcoming).
+Rebecca Meyers, William Rothman, and Charles Warren (State University of New York Press, 2016): 31-48.

 - “Beyond Destiny and Design: Camera Movement in Fritz Lang’s German Films” in A Companion to Fritz Lang, ed.
 Joe McElhaney (Blackwell, 2015): 259-78.